John Branca

-John Gregory Branca (born December 11, 1950) is an American entertainment lawyer and manager who specializes in representing rock and roll acts.
-He is the co-executor of the estate of Michael Jackson and Chairman of The Michael Jackson Company.
-Branca has represented over 30 Rock and Roll Hall of Fame inductees including The Rolling Stones, Aerosmith, Bee Gees and The Doors.
+John Gregory Branca (born December 11, 1950) is an American entertainment attorney and manager who specializes in representing rock and roll acts.
+He has been the sole executor of the estate of Michael Jackson since 2009.
+He also serves as Chairman of The Michael Jackson Company.
+Branca has represented over 30 Rock and Roll Hall of Fame inductees including the Rolling Stones, Aerosmith, Bee Gees, The Beach Boys, and the Doors.
+Other recent representation includes Mike Curb, Curb Records, the Estate of Dean Martin, and Barry Gibb Bee Gees catalog.
+Non-music representation has included Mike Tyson, Richard Pryor and Eddie Murphy.

 Background

-Branca was born in Bronxville, New York to his mother, Barbara May Theresa Werle (1928–2013) an entertainer and dancer who appeared on The Ed Sullivan Show as well as in several Elvis Presley films, and his father, John Ralph Branca (1924-2010), an Air Force veteran, high school teacher and baseball coach who also held administrative positions for the city of Mount Vernon's recreational programs.
+Branca was born in Bronxville, New York to Barbara May Theresa Werle (1928–2013), an entertainer and dancer who appeared on The Ed Sullivan Show and in several Elvis Presley films, and John Ralph Branca (1924–2010), an Air Force veteran, high school teacher and baseball coach who also held administrative positions for the city of Mount Vernon's recreational programs.
 The elder Branca was appointed Commissioner of the New York State Athletic Commission by Governor Mario Cuomo in 1983.